plotly/plotly.github.io/_posts/fundamentals/2015-03-30-getting-data.md

 <h1><a href="http://www.vernier.com/">Vernier</a></h1>

 <p>Vernier develops and produces easy-to-use data-aquisition products (think sensors, data loggers, and experiments) for science classrooms and labs around the world.
 Vernier's <a href="http://www.vernier.com/products/wireless-solutions/connected-science-system/apps/">Data Share Apps</a> (built for iPad, Android, Chromebooks, and mixed-device classrooms), allow you to use their excellent hardware across platforms, from most devices.
 You can export data directly to Plotly, which gives you a seamless workflow on your Chromebook, iPad, or tablet.
-An export to Plotly with Logger Pro is coming soon.</p>
+An export to Chart Studio with Logger Pro is coming soon.</p>

 <table>
 <tbody>